Civita-Project/digital-native-institutions/theory/counterfactuals.md

 If the system cannot be wrong under these counterfactuals, the dissertation fails as science.

+All counterfactuals operate within the envelope of Computable Institutions (CI) and test whether DNI and SFEU claims remain falsifiable under alternative execution worlds.

 ---

 ## **1. Scope and Preconditions**